IBM/qux360/CACHING.md

 interview = Interview("interview_A.docx")  # Fast!
 ```

-The cache is stored in `.pyqual_cache/interview_A_state.json` next to the source file.
+The cache is stored in `.qux360_cache/interview_A_state.json` next to the source file.

-**Cache invalidation:** If you modify `interview_A.docx`, the cache automatically becomes stale and PyQual will re-parse the file.
+**Cache invalidation:** If you modify `interview_A.docx`, the cache automatically becomes stale and Qux360 will re-parse the file.

 ### What Gets Cached